Malaysia might be one of the most pleasant travel surprises I’ve come across.

-Because of the delicious tastes and affordable costs, I mostly always ate out during my travels in Malaysia.
-Penang and Kuala Lumpur are specifically foodie hot spots, with ample street food markets and stalls.
-Compared to some other countries, eating out was easy, delicious and cheap.
-And it’s definitely doable on a mid-range budget because the cost of accommodations and transportation are also quite cheap.
-You’ll likely even have room in your budget to go for an extra drink or dessert.
+Because of the delicious tastes and affordable costs, I pretty much always ate out during my travels in Malaysia.
+Penang and Kuala Lumpur are specifically foodie hotspots, with several street food markets and stalls and a near-endless range of great restaurants.
+Compared to many other countries, eating out is easy, delicious, and cheap!

 The Cost of Activities and Entrance Fees in Malaysia

-George Town and Kuala Lumpur are shining stars in all these ways.
-I felt so much joy and pleasure spending my days on a treasure hunt for all the famous street murals in George Town.
-And in Kuala Lumpur, you have exquisite temples and bustling neighbourhoods like Chinatown and Little India to satisfy any wandering soul.
+George Town and Kuala Lumpur are shining stars for this.
+I got so much joy from simply spending my days on a treasure hunt for all the famous street murals in George Town, while in Kuala Lumpur, the exquisite temples and bustling street life of Chinatown and Little India left me energised every time I left my hotel!

-A standout attraction is definitely seeing the Batu Caves, which you might be familiar with if you follow a lot of traveler influencers.
-The colorful, rainbow painted steps surrounded by gorgeous limestone are just the tip of the iceberg.
-This is one of the most popular Hindu shrines outside of India, and once you climb to the top and meander through the series of cave temples, you will definitely understand why.
+This is one of the most popular Hindu shrines outside of India, and once you climb to the top and meander through the series of cave temples, you’ll definitely understand why.
 Just make sure you don’t have any exposed food, or else those pesky monkeys will be all over you.

-Beyond the Batu Caves, I still had a blast with all of the other activities I engaged in.
-A friend recommended that I do a cycling tour in Penang through Lokalocal, and I was not disappointed.
+Elsewhere in Malaysia, I still had an absolute blast.
+A friend recommended that I sign up for a cycling tour in Penang, and I wasn’t disappointed.
 This was a great way to see another side of the island up close and through the eyes of someone who has lived there his whole life.

 Here’s a breakdown of some my favourite attractions in Malaysia and their respective costs: